-The investigation will include, soil analyses, groundwater analyses, hydraulic assessment, building inventory assessment, and other assessments related to building materials.
-All investigation field work will be completed in accordance with the HASP provided in Appendix A. ACM, LBP, building PCBs, mold, etc. will be surveyed and will be included as part of the RI report and Alternatives Analysis Report (AAR).
+The investigation will include soil and groundwater sampling/analysis; groundwater hydraulic assessment, and hazardous building materials inventory/assessment; vapor intrusion sampling and geophysics to assess former tank locations (refer to Figure 5).
+All investigation field work will be completed in accordance with the Health and Safety Plan (HASP) in Appendix A and the Community Air Monitoring Program (CAMP) in Appendix B. ACM, LBP, building PCBs, mold, etc. will be surveyed based on a review of the recent surveys completed on the building.
 It is anticipated that the RI can be completed in a single phase and include the following:

-- Soil investigation (soil borings or test pits, sampling, and analyses), - Groundwater investigation (well installation, sampling, and analyses); - Building inventory assessment (as a supplement to any previously available surveys). - Hydraulic assessment of subsurface groundwater; - Hazardous materials and universal waste survey/assessment
+- Soil investigation to supplement previous investigation findings (surface soil/soil piles, soil borings, sampling, and chemical analysis), - Groundwater investigation (well installation, sampling, chemical analysis); - Building inventory assessment (as a supplement to any previously available surveys); - Hydraulic assessment of subsurface groundwater; - Hazardous materials and universal waste survey/assessment; - A vapor intrusion assessment; and - Geophysical survey to locate and assess former UST locations.